qooxdoo/qooxdoo/docs/desktop/gui/appearance.md

 ### Appearance Queue

-First of all we have the appearance queue.
+First of all, we have the appearance queue.
 Widgets which are visible and inserted into a visible parent are automatically processed by this queue when changes happen or on the initial display of the widget.
 Otherwise, the change is delayed until the widget gets visible (again).